limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 >Remember, the database should be created before to install Cuppa CMS.

 The Cuppa CMS installation was never completed in the first place or I'll not be seeing the setup page.
-I've downloaded a [copy](http://cuppacms.com/files/cuppa_cms.zip) of the Cuppa CMS code to see if I can discover any vulnerabilities.
+I downloaded a [copy](http://cuppacms.com/files/cuppa_cms.zip) of the Cuppa CMS code to see if I can discover any vulnerabilities.

-It surprised me when I found a vulnerability.
-I'm not sure if this is a new vulnerability but there was a LFI vulnerability in `alertConfigField.php` at line 77.
+I'm not sure if this is a new vulnerability but there is a LFI vulnerability in `alertConfigField.php` at line 77.

 ![screenshot-2](/assets/images/posts/w1r3s-walkthrough/screenshot-2.png)